cbguder/books/README.md

-  holds       Show current holds library     Search for a library loans       Show current loans repackage   repackage an ebook into an epub return      Return a loaned item search      Search for media sync        Sync data manually
+  holds       Show current holds library     Search for a library loans       Show current loans repackage   repackage a book into an epub or MP3 return      Return a loaned item search      Search for media sync        Sync data manually